digego/extempore/README.md

 # Running Extempore

-You don't need to do anyting special to run extempore, it'll just run in any terminal (or command prompt on Windows).
+You don't need to do anything special to run extempore, it'll just run in any terminal (or command prompt on Windows).

 ```shell